zmosDS/recession_impact_analysis/README.md

-# The Hidden Shape of Recessions: Industry Employment 1995–2024
+# The Hidden Shape of Recessions: Industry Declines & Recoveries 1995–2024

 Interactive explorable explanation of how major U.S. industries lose and regain jobs across the 2001, 2008, and 2020 recessions.
 The project combines a narrative slideshow with linked visualizations so viewers can compare downturns and recoveries across sectors.